Tuesday, October 15, 2024

 It was a slow but steady bite and I eventually landed one on 40 pound line.
 Watching others fight fish on 20 pound, frequently losing the fish in the end, made me stick with the heavier line.
 I decided to try the bobber balloon again with crew member Paul assisting me bait up and deploy my balloon.
 I managed to hook and land 4 fish around 40 pounds each using the balloon.
 Others had success as well with the belly hooked baits with our final tally of 54 bluefin for the day – just shy of two day limits.

 Jake decided to use our last hour of fishing to try for the bigger bluefin again.
 Unfortunately, it was not to be this trip.
-Even though the big guys didn’t show, we had a spectacular trip with an quality catch of bluefin and rock cod for everyone.
+Even though the big guys didn’t show, we had a spectacular trip with a quality catch of bluefin and rock cod for everyone.

 Maryann served us a steak dinner with all the trimmings and ice cream drumsticks for dessert.
 We broke down our gear after dinner while crew pulled the fish out of the hold and organized them by our numbers.
 Once the fish were out, we moved to the bow for photos.
 It was impressive the amount of fish on deck.
 Crew took our requests for fish processing then got to work.
 It took them until 2 in the morning to finish fish filleting and cleaning up the boat.